NelisW/myOpenHab/docs/83-configure-openhab.md

 By default the command line references the file <openhabhome>/etc/login.conf which in turn configures a PropertyFileLoginModule that references the user configuration file login.properties.
 One should use all available LoginModule implementation here as well (see http://wiki.eclipse.org/Jetty/Tutorial/JAAS for further information).

 The default configuration for login credentials for openHAB is the file <openhabhome>/configuration/users.cfg.
 In this file, you can put a simple list of "user=pwd" pairs, which will then be used for the authentication.
 Note that you could optionally add roles after a comma, but there is currently no support for different roles in openHAB.
-Security Options

-The security options can be configured through openhab.cfg.
-One can choose between

-    ON - security is enabled generally
-    OFF - security is disabled generally
-    EXTERNAL - security is switched on for external requests (e.g. originating from the Internet) only

-To distinguish between internal and external addresses one may configure a net mask in openhab.cfg.
-Every ip-address which is in range of this net mask will be treated as internal address must not be authorized though.